TL;DR (The Quick Version)

 Does profile completeness affect the algorithm?

 Yes.
 LinkedIn's algorithm favors complete profiles.
 All-Star profiles get more visibility in search and content distribution.
+Check yours with our free Visibility Checker.

 Next Steps